jackmaden/philosophybreak/src/pages/articles/seneca-to-find-peace-stop-chasing-unfulfillable-desires/index.md

 ## Learn more about Seneca’s Stoic philosophy

-<span class="big-letter">I</span>f you’re interested in learning more about how Seneca thought we could live good lives, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140442103/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140442103&linkId=53524be7bd4e91403113c3e5494786ac">Letters from a Stoic</a> collects his most important and illuminating writings, and features on our list of [Stoicism’s best books](/reading-lists/stoicism/).
+<span class="big-letter">I</span>f you’re interested in learning more about how Seneca thought we could live good lives, <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/4iddK5y">Letters on Ethics</a> collects his most important and illuminating writings, and features on our list of [Stoicism’s best books](/reading-lists/stoicism/).

 You might also enjoy the following related reads: